What are the Italian feminine nouns? How do you tell them apart from masculine ones?

 Questa attrice ha recitato in molti film.

-Words ending in -ista that refer to job professions can be either masculine or feminine depending on the natural gender of the worker.
+Words ending in -ista that refer to job titles can be either masculine or feminine, depending on the biological gender of the worker.

 Take giornalista, for example.
-It can be a male noun (il giornalista, the male journalist) if you’re talking about a man and a female noun (la giornalista, the female journalist) if you’re addressing a woman.
+It can be a masculine noun (il giornalista, the male journalist) when you’re talking about a man and a feminine noun (la giornalista, the female journalist) when you’re talking about a woman.

 La giornalista parla al microfono.